 Supply chain issues have given the 3D printing industry a major opportunity.

 3D printing is a promising technology platform.
 Many have long dismissed it as a mere hobby, a niche for a few people with too much time on their hands.
 In recent years, however, 3D printing has rapidly gained commercial adoption.
 Now industries including manufacturing, education and health care are starting to incorporate the unique versatility of 3D printing into their workflows.
 Furthermore, the pandemic disrupted supply chains, elevating the utility of on-site manufacturing options for key parts.
 As commercial adoption of 3D printing grows, the potential marketplace for stocks in this industry grows with it.
-Investors may have written it off, given that the flagship 3D Printing ETF (ticker: PRNT) has dramatically underperformed the S&P 500 and tech stocks in recent years.
-However, 3D printing stocks have taken off in recent months, and this looks like a potential inflection point where the technology finally reaches the mainstream.
+Investors may have written it off, given that the flagship exchange-traded fund, 3D Printing ETF (ticker: PRNT), has dramatically underperformed the S&P 500 and tech stocks in recent years and the first part of 2022 hasn’t been kind to 3D printing stocks.
+However, 3D printing could still disrupt manufacturing and become mainstream over the long term.
 That’d be great news for these six 3D printing stocks to buy.

 3D Systems is one of the pioneers in the industry.
 Chuck Hull, a co-founder of the company, was one of the inventors of the stereolithography 3D printer and earned a patent for it in 1986.
 3D Systems formed shortly thereafter and has been publicly traded for more than 30 years.
 For much of that span, the stock failed to produce returns.
-However, in 2012, 3D printing caught the public’s fancy and shares increased tenfold.
-Shares faded after that, though things have picked up again over the past year.
-3D Systems has built a large business and generates about $600 million per year in revenues.
-Alas, it has not been consistently profitable, and revenues are down over the past few years.
+However, in 2012, 3D printing caught the public’s fancy and shares increased 10-fold.
+Shares faded after that before spiking at about $48 per share in late 2021.
+DDD is now trading at just over $10 with a price-earnings ratio, or P/E, of about 5, meaning you’re only paying $5 per dollar of annual earnings.
+For comparison, Tesla Inc. (TSLA) investors are paying about $90 per share of earnings.
+3D Systems has built a large business, but it has not been consistently profitable.
 3D Systems has a well-known brand and a large existing customer base, but it’s still looking for a big breakthrough that will allow it to take the next step in its corporate evolution.

 Stratasys Ltd. (SSYS)

-AutoDesk is a software-as-a-service company focused on graphic design.
-It offers a picks-and-shovels way to play the 3D printing industry.
+Autodesk is a software-as-a-service company focused on graphic design.
+It offers a pick-and-shovel way to play the 3D printing industry.
 After all, manufacturing firms need software to design and coordinate their 3D printing operations.
-AutoDesk has several offerings in this field.
+Autodesk has several offerings in this field.
 Fusion360 is cloud-based computer-aided design software for product design.
-AutoDesk’s NetFabb is a software package for additive manufacturing and design.
+Autodesk’s NetFabb is a software package for additive manufacturing and design.
 And the list goes on.
-AutoDesk isn’t a pure play on 3D printing, as its software is also used for many other purposes.
-However, unlike most 3D printing companies, AutoDesk is already strongly profitable and has a huge stable client base.
-This makes AutoDesk one of the safest ways to invest in 3D printing.
+Autodesk isn’t a pure play on 3D printing, as its software is also used for many other purposes.
+However, unlike most 3D printing companies, Autodesk is already strongly profitable and has a huge stable client base.
+This makes Autodesk one of the safest ways to invest in 3D printing.

 Ansys Inc. (ANSS)

-Like AutoDesk, Ansys is far from a pure play on 3D printing.
-Ansys is a wide-reaching software firm focusing on solutions for engineering and simulation.
-Ansys generates nearly $2 billion per year in revenue and is reasonably profitable; it currently trades at a price-to-earnings ratio around 70.
-The company already dominates many niche applications that it serves and has a large and sticky customer base.
-Within that software empire, the company offers 3D printing simulation software to help firms with their additive manufacturing processes.
+Like Autodesk and Proto Labs, Ansys is far from a pure play on 3D printing.

+Ansys is a wide-reaching software firm focusing on engineering and simulation.
+Ansys generates nearly $2 billion per year in revenue and is reasonably profitable.
+The company already dominates many niche applications and has a large and sticky customer base.
+It recently announced the acquisition of Motor Design Ltd. in a move to strengthen Ansys’ electric machine design services.
+In the software realm, the company offers 3D printing simulation software to help firms with their additive manufacturing processes.
 The software covers three stages of the printing process: design, prep and printing.
-While Ansys is large enough that its 3D printing business won’t make or break the firm, it could give the company a big tailwind as the industry goes more mainstream.
+While Ansys is large enough that its 3D printing business won’t make or break the firm, it could give the company a big tail wind as the industry goes more mainstream.

 6 of the best 3D printing stocks to buy now: